Heterochromi/Binaural-Acoustic-Data-Synthesizer/README.md

 # GameHRTF
-A PyTorch based library for generating synthetic game-like Binaura/ HRTF audio.
+A PyTorch based library for accelerated generation of synthetic game-like Binaural/HRTF audio using the sadie2 Dataset.